-If you, family, a co-worker was injured seek medical attention quickly.
+If you, your family, a co-worker was injured, seek medical attention quickly.
 After proper treatment for carbon monoxide exposure, the employer must get held responsible.
-Report it to a government agency, and speak to an injury specialist.
+Please report it to a government agency, and speak to an injury specialist.
 Do this so you can hold your employer accountable.

 Talking to such an attorney, such as one from Ehline Law, is smart.
 It is often one of the first steps towards recovering back pay.
 Also, it can mean affording past and future medical bills.
 And it puts in place steps to prevent an injury again.

 And we promise to come to visit you wherever you are.
 We will start by gathering more information to determine your legal rights.
 Also, we offer free, no-pressure consultations over the phone.
 So let our experts help you get back on your feet again.
 Call us now at (213) 596-9642.
 You can also use our convenient website contact form for verification purposes only and a prompt call back!